shivaprasad1808/SQL_Practice/README.md

 ****Relationships:****

-Each patient is assigned to a province via province_id.
+Each patient is assigned to a patient_id and province via province_id.

 Each admission logs the patient_id and attending_doctor_id.